manon-boiteau/manon-boiteau/README.md

 🥾 **UX-UI Front-End Engineer at WeWard - React Native**

-Hello, I am Manon and I am doing an internship at WeWard as a Frontend Developer → React Native, React, JavaScript, TypeScript, Redux.
+Hello, I am Manon 👋🏻

 😷 2021: what a year, right?!